In times of crisis, the mettle of a leader is tested and the disparities between true leaders and leaders in title alone become increasingly glaring.

 Enter COVID-19.
-After performing an assessment of the achievability and applicability of our existing strategy, the determination was made that the aforementioned strategic goal remained not only applicable but equally as significant, it remained achievable.
+After performing an assessment of the achievability and applicability of our existing strategy, the determination was made that the strategic goal remained not only applicable but equally as significant, as it remained achievable.
 However, due to immediate protocols introduced in response to the COVID-19 crisis, we would have to adjust.

 The tactical would have to change to accommodate the new protocols.
 We migrated the on-premise contact center to a remote paradigm – programming the system, training the users, acquiring the necessary equipment (hardware and software), upgrading the phone system, setting up firewalls, virtual desktops, and a host of other tasks.

-This tactical adjustment was by no means a trivial undertaking and was only successful as a result of the cooperative effort between the various teams within the IT department, our internal customers and third-party vendors and partners.
+This tactical adjustment was by no means a trivial undertaking and was only successful as a result of the cooperative effort between the various teams within the IT department, our internal customers, and third-party vendors and partners.
 Most importantly, the tactical adjustment ensured that, as an organization, we would continue to achieve our strategic goal.

-When the unforeseen circumstances inevitably and invariably arise, a good leader will not immediately seek to abort the existing strategy.
+When unforeseen circumstances inevitably and invariably arise, a good leader will not immediately seek to abort the existing strategy.

 Rather, an assessment to determine the applicability and achievability of the existing strategy should be conducted.
 The effort to clearly delineate the strategic from the tactical during planning will now prove invaluable and the results of the assessment should determine the path forward.
-The best leaders understand this dynamic, have an appreciation for the cooperative effort required to pivot, and are confidently capable when these challenges present themselves.
+The best leaders understand this dynamic, have an appreciation for the cooperative effort required to pivot and are confidently capable when these challenges present themselves.

 True leaders are measured when pressured not pressured when measured.